01 of 08

 Add Remaining Dry Ingredients

 Add the remaining dry ingredients.
-Here, I've added the sugar, the nonfat dry milk powder and the bread flour.
+Here, we've added the sugar, the nonfat dry milk powder, and the bread flour.
 Then, use your finger or a spoon to make a small indentation on top of the dry ingredients, being careful not to make it so deep that it reaches the wet ingredients underneath.Continue to 5 of 8 below.

 05 of 08